A Concept of Two-Point Propagation Field of a Single Photon: A Way to X-ray Picometer Displacement Detection and Nanometer Resolution 3D X-ray Micro-Tomography: 5. Prospective photon-budget reduction strategies for lensless X-ray picometer displacement detection and Radon Fourier microtomography

-So far for simplicity, we only consider a single slit 2 at $x=s_{2}=0$, while Eq.(\ref{TPPF}) the analytical expression of TPPF already gives the option of $s_{2}\ne0$.
-Depends on the technology available for the separate slit 2 at another location, such as $s_{2}=1\mu m$, we may consider a slit array to simultaneously record the counting rate for other sample positions and hence for other spatial frequencies without increasing the incident photons.
-This option requires revising the TPPF-Radon Fourier transform relation Eq.(\ref{Gx}), to increase a variable $s_{2}$ in $g(s),G^{(c)}(x)$ to $g(s,s_{2}),G^{(c)}(x,s_{2})$, with a remark that $s$ here is the position of the sample relative to $x$, while $s_{2}$ is the position of slit 2.
-In principle, this would not change the formulation of TPPF-Radon Fourier transform relation, except it increases the matrix dimension in the reconstruction program, also extends the calibration of TPPF from $s_{2}=0$, to a calibration of TPPF for various $s_{2}$.
-However, this does not increase the time the calibration takes because all these various $s_{2}$ calibration can be done simultaneously with $s_{2}=0$.
-A single photon detection can at most be in one of these slits 2, and for the multiple slits 2, each can only record the photons statistics at its position with the corresponding spatial frequency and phase, however their accumulation of data is simultaneous, so the total statiscs of the slit array will be increased proportionaly by a factor of 100 or more to significantly reduce the required scan points in the Radon scan if it is possible to minimize the spacing of the slit to the order of 1$\mu m$.
-If the array of slits 2 also includes different $y$ position of slits 2, then even the number of Radon scans in $y$-direction can be reduced too.
+So far, for simplicity, we only consider a single detector slit at $x=s_{2}=0$, while Eq.(\ref{TPPF}) the analytical expression of TPPF already gives the option of $s_{2}\ne0$.
+Depending on the technology available for the separate detector slit at another location, such as $s_{2}=1\mu\text{m}$, we may consider a slit array to simultaneously record the counting rate for other sample positions and hence for other spatial frequencies without increasing the total incident photon count.
+This option requires revising the TPPF-Radon Fourier transform relation Eq.(\ref{Gx}), to increase a variable $s_{2}$ in $g(s),G^{(c)}(x)$ to $g(s,s_{2}),G^{(c)}(x,s_{2})$, with a remark that $s$ here is the position of the sample relative to $x$, while $s_{2}$ is the position of the detector slit.
+In principle, this would not change the formulation of TPPF-Radon Fourier transform relation, except that it increases the matrix dimension in the reconstruction program, and extends the calibration of TPPF from $s_{2}=0$, to a calibration of TPPF for various $s_{2}$.
+However, this does not increase the time the calibration takes because all these various $s_{2}$ calibrations can be done simultaneously with $s_{2}=0$.
+A single photon detection can at most be in one of these slits 2, and for the multiple slits 2, each can only record the photon statistics at its position with the corresponding spatial frequency and phase.
+However, their accumulation of data is simultaneous, so the total statistics of the slit array will be increased proportionally by a factor of 100 or more to significantly reduce the required scan points in the Radon scan if it is possible to minimize the spacing of the slit to the order of 1$\mu\text{m}$.
+If the array of slits 2 also includes different $y$ positions of detector slits 2, then the number of Radon scans can be further reduced.
 Hence, their impact on reducing the flux and radiation damage will be expected to be significant.